jbolan12/Keeper-App-Pt.-1/README.md

 ## Features
-Dynamic Note Rendering: Renders all notes in the notes.js file using the Note component.
+- Dynamic Note Rendering: Renders all notes in the notes.js file using the Note component.
-Component Structure: Organized with reusable components (Header, Footer, Note).
+- Component Structure: Organized with reusable components (Header, Footer, Note).
-Easy to Update: Modify notes by editing a single notes.js file.
+- Easy to Update: Modify notes by editing a single notes.js file.

-Technologies
+## Technologies
-React
+- React
-JavaScript (ES6+)
+- JavaScript (ES6+)

-## Folder Structure
-plaintext

-your-repo/
-├── public/
-│   └── index.html
-├── src/
-│   ├── components/
-│   │   ├── App.js
-│   │   ├── Header.js
-│   │   ├── Footer.js
-│   │   └── Note.js
-│   ├── notes.js
-│   ├── index.js
-│   └── styles.css
-└── README.md

 ## License